31 Radical, Liberating Questions to Ask God About Your Giving

 See also Ecclesiastes 5:15 and 1 Corinthians 9:24–25.

-12. I need some help thinking this through, Lord.
-Doesn’t the fact that You entrusted Your money to me, not others, indicate You want me—during my lifetime—to invest it in eternity, rather than passing along that responsibility to my children?
-(Shouldn’t I let You decide what money You want to entrust to them?
-And in the case of children who’ve demonstrated lack of wisdom in money management, wouldn’t it be mismanagement of Your funds to pass them on?)
-Once my children have finished college or are working on their own, would inheriting my wealth (beyond items of special sentimental or heritage value) help their eternal perspective and walk with You—or would it be a complicating or even a corrupting influence that could cause them to stumble?
-Should I, like John Wesley, seek to make my own hands, while I still live, the executors of the greater part of “my” estate?
+12. Lord, does the fact that You entrusted Your money to me indicate You want me—during my lifetime—to invest it in eternity rather than passing along that responsibility to my children?
+Once my children have finished college or are working on their own, would inheriting my wealth (beyond items of sentimental or heritage value) be a complicating or even corrupting influence?

 See also Proverbs 13:11 and 17:26 and 1 Corinthians 4:2.

 13. How can I be sure that the assets You’ve entrusted to me will serve You after I die?
 How can I know that those to whom I leave these resources will use them to advance Your kingdom?
-I guess this is the bottom line: If my children are adults and independent, should I just give away now what I can and, when I die, leave most of what remains to my church or missions or ministries that are close to your heart?
-Shouldn’t I guide my children to look for the inheritance that comes from Your hand, not mine?
-Shouldn’t both I and they fix our eyes on the inheritance in heaven that can be enriched through our faithful giving here and now?
+If my children are adults and independent, should I just give away now what I can and, when I die, leave most of what remains to my church and missions or ministries that are close to Your heart?

 See also 1 Peter 1:3–4 and Colossians 3:23–24.

 14. Father, what’s the eternal downside in giving as much as I can give to You now?
-In contrast, what’s the eternal downside of minimizing my giving or delaying giving until later?
-Is there really a danger in giving too much too soon?
-Or is the true danger giving too little too late?
+In contrast, what’s the eternal downside of minimizing or delaying my giving?

 “Whoever can be trusted with very little can also be trusted with much, and whoever is dishonest with very little will also be dishonest with much.
 So if you have not been trustworthy in handling worldly wealth, who will trust you with true riches?
 And if you have not been trustworthy with someone else’s property, who will give you property of your own?”
 (Luke 16:10–12)

-"Show me, O Lord, my life’s end and the number of my days; let me know how fleeting is my life.
+“Show me, O Lord, my life’s end and the number of my days; let me know how fleeting is my life.
 You have made my days a mere handbreadth; the span of my years is as nothing before you.
 Each man’s life is but a breath.
-Man is a mere phantom as he goes to and fro; He bustles about, but only in vain; he heaps up wealth, not knowing who will get it.
-But now, Lord, what do I look for?
-My hope is in you."
-(Psalm 39:4–7)
+Man is a mere phantom as he goes to and fro: He bustles about, but only in vain; he heaps up wealth, not knowing who will get it.”
+(Psalm 39:4–6)

 See also Ecclesiastes 5:13–14 and 8:8.